Bidding war for Trade Me heats up as Yanks trump Brits, offering $2.6b

 The Chinese giant "has bought players in other parts of the world rather than start from scratch.
 You could see someone in the industry making that play", he says.

-Trade Me investors have not been entirely convinced.
-Shares have jumped from $5.10 to a recent $6.05 since the Apax bid was made public, but are still shy of its $6.40 indicative offer or Hellman's $6.45.
+Trade Me investors are still not 100 per cent convinced a deal will go through.
+Shares have jumped from $5.10 to this morning's $6.20 since the Apax bid was made public, but are still shy of its $6.40 indicative offer or Hellman's $6.45.

+Ridgewell says with a second offer now on the table, a deal is more likely, so he expects the shares to narrow their discount.

+"Assuming a formal bid is made, we see the main hurdle to a successful takeover offer as the need for Overseas Investment Office approval," the Craigs analyst says.

 Good for investors, bad for NZ